K-PaaS/application-platform-guide-eng/user_guide/portal/admin.md

 ## <a name="4"/>4.
 Operation Managing Menu

-A menu to perform the management necessary for the operation of the PaaS-TA portal.<br>
+A menu to perform the management necessary for the operation of the K-PaaS AP portal.<br>

 ### <a name="4.1"/>  4.1.
 Check Organization and Space